Dr. Michael G Katona - Biography

 Dr. Katona is a private consultant who recently retired as Professor and Chair from the Department of Civil and Environmental Engineering at Washington State University.
 Dr. Katona specializes in numerical analysis techniques applied to soil-structure interaction problems including long-span soil bridges, culverts, tunnels, pipelines and other buried structures.
 Areas of expertise include constitutive models, finite element methods, and dynamics.

-As chairman at WSU he directed 26 faculty in teaching and research in all areas of civil and environmental engineering with nearly 400 undergraduate and graduate students in his charge.
+As chairman at WSU, he directed 26 faculty in teaching and research in all areas of civil and environmental engineering.
 Prior to accepting the Chairman position, Dr. Katona was Chief Scientist at the Air Force Environmental and Civil Engineering Research Laboratory at Tyndall AFB in Panama City, Florida.
 As the top civilian in the laboratory, he provided technical oversight for a $30M research program and directed seventy researchers.
 Earlier in his career Dr. Katona held a tenured faculty position in the Department of Civil Engineering at the University of Notre Dame teaching structural mechanics and conducting sponsored research.
 In addition to his academic and government laboratory experience, he led an industrial research team at TRW to develop advanced concepts for ballistic missile basing modes.
 He is best known for his work in buried structures including the internationally acclaimed finite element program “CANDE” used for the analysis and design of buried culverts.
 He has authored over fifty refereed journal publications and significant technical reports.
-He continues to be the principle developer for the AASHTO/TRB CANDE program with the latest release called CANDE-2017 available at the website CandeForCulverts.com.
+He continues to be the principal developer for the AASHTO/TRB CANDE program with the latest release called CANDE-2022 available at the website CandeForCulverts.com.

-1967 BS degree in civil engineering, University of Michigan, Ann Arbor.
+1967 BS in civil engineering, University of Michigan, Ann Arbor.

-1967 BA degree in mathematics, University of Michigan, Ann Arbor.
+1967 BA in mathematics, University of Michigan, Ann Arbor.

-1968 MS degree in structural engineering, University of Michigan, Ann Arbor.
+1968 MS in structural engineering, University of Michigan, Ann Arbor.

 1976 PHD in structural mechanics, University of California, Berkeley.